cxcanada/CSharpNoteBook/999.ToDoList/ReadMe.md

 ```

-- Memmory allocation - Stack and Heap
+- Memory allocation - Stack and Heap
   > More information click [here](https://www.youtube.com/watch?v=clOUdVDDzIM&t=5s)
     - stack: store local variables.
       -  a value type variable holds *an instance of the type* in the stack (memory location).